-So, suddenly your AC system needs repair at your East Syracuse home and you have no idea what to expect.
-It’s stressful enough to allow an A/C system repair technician into your home, but then to wonder what they’re going to do tends to add even more unnecessary stress.
+So, all of a sudden your air conditioning system needs repair at your East Syracuse home and you have no idea what to expect.
+It’s nerve-wracking enough to allow an A/C system repair technician into your home, but then to wonder what they’re going to do tends to add even more unnecessary stress.
 No worries!
-Falso Service Experts is here to update you on the standard air conditioning repair process so you’ll be informed when an expert air conditioning service technician needs to visit your home.
+Falso Service Experts is here to update you on the basic air conditioning repair process so you can be informed when an expert AC service technician needs to visit your home.

 AC Repair Starts Simple